Post Summary: Things to do in Japan

 Visit the Tea Farms in Uji

 The heart of Japanese green tea production, Uji is best visited from nearby Kyoto, which makes it a convenient day trip; you can use your rail pass if you have one.
 Green tea cultivation is said to have begun in Japan in the 13th century when the first seeds were brought from China and planted in Uji.
-It has long been known that green tea has strong antioxidants and other beneficial components found in its leaves.
+Green tea has long been known to have strong antioxidants and other beneficial components in its leaves.

-Many of Uji’s green tea farms remain closed to visitors, but a few have recently lifted the veil and now offer tours.
-You’ll be amazed at how much care and modern science goes into cultivating this finicky plant that is becoming more and more popular the world over.
+Many of Uji’s green tea farms remain closed to visitors, but a few have recently opened and offer tours.
+You’ll be amazed at how much care and modern science go into cultivating this finicky plant that is becoming increasingly popular worldwide.

 Fushimi Inari-Taisha

 Perhaps the most famous shrine on Instagram and in Japan is Fushimi Inari-Taisha in Kyoto.
-This shrine is at the base of the mountain Inari and has many trails up from the bottom to the mountain.
-It’s definitely one of the best places to visit in Kyoto, but only at the right time.
+This shrine is at the base of the mountain Inari and has many trails up to the mountain.
+It’s one of the best places to visit in Kyoto, but only at the right time.

-Along the 4 kilometers walk up you’ll pass numerous smaller shrines to enjoy.
-Get here before 7 am to avoid the tourist buses, seriously if you get here after 9 am you’ll be with swarms of crowds.
-Also, don’t take all your photos at the entrance of the shine.
-Walk a bit until you find yourself alone to grab the best photo (that’s what we did below).
+Along the 4 kilometers of walk up, you’ll pass numerous smaller shrines to enjoy.
+Get here before 7 a.m. to avoid the tourist buses; seriously, if you get here after 9 a.m., you’ll be with swarms of crowds.
+Also, don’t take all your photos at the shrine’s entrance.
+Walk until you find yourself alone to grab the best picture (that’s what we did below).

 Higashiyama Jisho Ji

 Higashiyama Jisho Ji, or Ginkakuji (Silver Pavilion), is a stunning temple in the heart of Kyoto.
-It’s not Silver, but it is well worthy of some exploration.
-The grounds surrounding the temple are stunning and everything you think of when you think about Japan.
+It’s not silver, but it is well worth exploring.
+The grounds surrounding the temple are incredible and everything you think of when you think about Japan.
 Perfectly zen and set alongside the mountains.

 It costs ¥500 to enter the grounds and takes about a half hour to explore.
-Get here early or late as this site gets crowded come midday.
-You can reach Ginkakuji by foot along the Philosopher’s Path from Nanzenji in about 30-45 minutes, or ride a bike for 10 minutes along the path.
+Get here early or late, as this site gets crowded at midday.
+You can reach Ginkakuji by foot along the Philosopher’s Path from Nanzenji in about 30-45 minutes or ride a bike for 10 minutes along the path.

 Catch Sunset at Yasaka-no-Tou

-A favorite thing to do for photographers (and Instastars) is catch sunset at Yasaka no Tour.
+A favorite activity for photographers (and Instastars) is catching a sunset at Yasaka no Tour.
 Yasaka-no-Tou is one of the most iconic sights in the Higashiyama sightseeing district.
+This pagoda is located on the streets of Higashiyama and is truly a sight to behold.

 Learn the Art of Kendo

-One of the best non touristy things to do in Kyoto is try Kendo!
-Kendo is a traditional Japanese martial art, which descended from swordsmanship (kenjutsu) and uses bamboo swords (shinai) and protective armour (bōgu).
-However unlike Jujutsu or Judo, Kendo is actually not well known outside of Japan.
+One of the best nontouristy activities is a Kendo lesson!
+Kendo is a traditional Japanese martial art, which descended from swordsmanship (kenjutsu) and uses bamboo swords (shinai) and protective armor (bōgu).
+However, unlike Jujutsu or Judo, Kendo is not well-known outside Japan.

 Kabuki Theatre